technofocus-pte/appmodrnztnprodevdepth/Labguides/Lab 1/Lab 1 - Build a custom connector for existing API and use that in canvas app.docx.md

      ![A screenshot of a computer Description automatically generated](./media/image5.png)

-10. Copy and save your API key to the notepad on your VM because you'll need it later.
+10. Open other new Notepad document.
+Copy and save your API key to the notepad on your VM because you'll need it later.

      ![](./media/image6.png)